kjpou1/rnn_lstm_from_scratch/README.md

 This was a **conscious architectural decision** — not a shortcut.
 It helps us better debug gradients, align with frameworks, and prepare for deeper experiments like temperature sampling and attention mechanisms.

 ---

+### 🔁 Clean Gradient Flow (Forward → Loss → Backward)

+We restructured the training pipeline to follow a more **modular and intuitive gradient flow**:

+> `Forward → Loss (+ dy) → da → Backward → Output Layer Gradients → Update`

+This change was driven by confusion around the original implementation, which computed the loss *inside* the backward function.
+After going through previous ML and deep learning course material, this design felt inconsistent — **why would the loss be calculated during backprop?** It broke the expected flow and made reasoning about gradients harder than it needed to be to me.

+**Why this design is cleaner and easier to understand:**

+- ✅ Each step in the training loop does one thing: forward pass, loss computation, gradient propagation, parameter updates.
+- ✅ Easier to debug, test, and visualize: `dy` (∂L/∂z) and `da` (∂L/∂a) are explicit, inspectable intermediates.
+- ✅ Aligns with best practices in frameworks like TensorFlow and PyTorch, where `loss.backward()` happens outside model logic.
+- ✅ Sets the stage for adding flexible features like different loss functions, regularization, or advanced optimizers.

+This cleanup significantly improved both the structure of the code and the *clarity of the learning process*.

+---